Integrable $\lambda$-deformations of the Euclidean black string: Conclusions

 Note that $r$ is extended to a global coordinate taking all positive values.
 At $r = 0$ there is the line of curvature singularities and $r = r_\pm$ are the event and inner horizons, respectively.
 The constant $a$ represents the constant part of the dilaton, whereas $M$ the mass and $Q$ the charge of the black string.
 The fact that this geometry has two isometries in $t$ and $x$ implies that this metric represents a charged black string which is straight and static.
 Interestingly, performing the same set of analytic continuations and transformations on the deformed background results in an RG phase portrait where the undeformed gauged WZWs are still located in the UV.
 A further important project is to embed the deformed background in type-II supergravity using a suitable ansatz for the RR fields.
 This is necessary to derive the physical parameters such as the deformed charge and mass of the black string using the low energy supergravity action.

 Finally, it would be interesting to study the usage of non-trivial outer automorphisms in other coset spaces admitted by the Dynkin diagram of $G$.
 For instance, interesting cases include the CFT and the static configuration of NS5-branes on a circle which arise, respectively, from the asymmetric \cite{Nappi:1992kv} or null \cite{Sfetsos:1998xd} gauging of $H = U(1)\times U(1)$ in $G = SL(2,R)\times SU(2)$.
-A more direct study is to compare the effect of the outer automorphism on the $\beta$-functions of the deformed non-symmetric Einstein space $SU(3)/U(1)^2$ (which has importance in ten-dimensional string compactifications) which interpolates between the UV and the IR CFTs \cite{Sagkrioti:2018rwg}.
+A more direct study is to compare the effect of the outer automorphism on the $\beta$-functions of the deformed non-symmetric Einstein space $SU(3)/U(1)^2$ found in \cite{Sagkrioti:2018rwg} (this coset has importance in ten-dimensional string compactifications).